Research

 Self-assembly and self-organization in cell biology

 In our research group we study dynamical systems in biology, both in and out of equilibrium.
-We are interested in addressing questions related to control of self-assembly in the cell, which has to occur at the right time and place for proper function.
-We are especially fascinated by clathrin-mediated endocytosis and viral exit from cells.
+We address questions related to control of self-assembly in the cell, which has to occur at the right time and place for proper function.
+We are especially fascinated by clathrin-mediated endocytosis, viral exit from cells, and DNA transcription and maintenance.
 Our multidisciplinary group tackles questions both on principles and design of self-assembling systems, as well as biological function in cells.
 To study these complex systems, we simulate networks of many interacting components, and construct simplified models that are amenable to analytical theory, with foundations in statistical mechanics.
 We use and develop modeling techniques from physics, chemistry, and engineering, including molecular models for thermodynamics, reaction-diffusion models for stochastic dynamics in cells, and continuum models for coupling to mechanics.
 We collaborate frequently with experimental groups.

 Spatial and temporal dynamics of vesicle formation in clathrin-mediated endocytosis

 Clathrin-mediated endocytosis is occurring persistently within our cells, performing transport of essential nutrients such as iron into our cells, and clearing receptors at our neural synapse.
+By controlling the receptor composition at the membrane surface, endocytosis dynamically responds to signals, impacting cell state and motility.
 It involves coordinated assembly of dozens of different protein components, and viral infection or neurological disorders can result from its dysfunction.
 Our research has shown how localization to the membrane can dramatically enhance assembly of even very weakly interacting partners via dimensionality reduction from 3D to 2D, which effectively concentrates components and promotes binding.
 At the systems level, we have quantified how the stoichiometry of the network of protein and lipid components involved in CME can sensitively tune the speed or success of vesicle formation, highlighting again the central role of membrane localization in triggering protein assembly.
 With reaction-diffusion simulations, we have quantified how essential lipid phosphatases are capable of driving disassembly of the membrane-bound assemblies.
-Ongoing research in our lab is focused on predicting the timescales of binding in and on the 2D membrane, mechanical feedback between membrane binding and bending, and timescales of receptor and cargo uptake.
-We are broadly interested in how key features of dimensionality and component stoichiometry control assembly in CME, virion formation, and other cellular pathways.
+Ongoing research in our lab is focused on predicting how the membrane composition and environment controls the frequency and success of vesicle formation for productive receptor uptake and healthy cell function.
+NIH MIRA

 nerdss